Hi! It's me, Sushrita Rakshit 👋

 • Human-AI Alignment and Socially Intelligent NLP: I design and evaluate language technologies that align with human values, behavior, and expectations—focusing on how humans and AI systems can understand, adapt to, and collaborate with one another in communication.

-• Emotionally and Culturally Grounded Dialogue Systems:: My work develops conversational agents that are sensitive to emotion, culture, and context—especially in high-stakes, moral, and emotional settings—by combining NLP with insights from psychology, social dynamics, and cross-cultural communication.
+• Emotionally and Culturally Grounded Dialogue Systems: My work develops conversational agents that are sensitive to emotion, culture, and context—especially in high-stakes, moral, and emotional settings—by combining NLP with insights from psychology, social dynamics, and cross-cultural communication.

 My long term goal encompasses build AI systems that can genuinely understand and communicate with people, enabling more trustworthy, collaborative, and equitable human-AI interaction.
 I mean this as not just through language, but through shared social, emotional, and cultural understanding